 About the Partnership

 ARM is a non-governmental organization working for the empowerment & sustainable development of the deprived village people of North Orissa, with an emphasis on rural women, children, and Dalit communities.
 ARM is engaged in the empowerment and mainstreaming of socio-economically marginalized and vulnerable rural sections by viewing development as a process of increasing the personal and institutional capacities of members to mobilize and manage resources to produce sustainable and justly distributed improvement in their quality of life.
 The GlobeMed chapter at University of South Carolina was drawn to Alternative for Rural Movement’s community-based approach to their grassroots health initiatives.
-Their partnership launches in the fall of 2012 and both ARM’s and GlobeMed at University of South Carolina’s leadership are excited to kick off project design and fundraising.
+Their partnership launched in the fall of 2012 and both ARM’s and GlobeMed at the University of South Carolina’s leadership are excited to continue to build on this partnership.